sffjunkie/astral/src/doc/index.rst

 ======== =======================================================================
 Version  Description
 ======== =======================================================================
 1.2      * Added handling for when unicode literals are used.
+This may possibly
+           affect your code if you're using Python 2 (there are tests for this but they may not catch all uses.)
          * Changed timezone for Phoenix, AZ to America/Phoenix
 -------- -----------------------------------------------------------------------
 1.1      * Added methods to calculate Twilight, the Golden Hour and the Blue